Cephalotus follicularis is found in southwest Australia.

 Flowers or leaves?
 Good question.
 These are the traps of Sarracenia leucophylla.
 Many a moth thought these were flowers too and ended up as dinner.
 All carnivorous plant traps are constructed from leaves.

 Aldrovanda vesiculosa is an aquatic carnivore very closely related to the Venus flytrap and Drosera sundews.
-The traps of this plant are full of planktonic crustaceans.
+This plant traps planktonic crustaceans.